-Preparing billings, cash flow reports, payroll reports, balance sheets, forecasting future incomes are some of the common duties of an accountant while filing taxes for a company.
+Preparing invoices, payroll reports, cash flow reports, balance sheets, forecasting future incomes are some of the common duties of an accountant while filing taxes for a company.
 The first skill required for an accountant is that he or she should feel comfortable crunching numbers, irrespective of the tools in possession from a basic calculator to advanced ERP (Enterprise Resource Planning) software.

-According to the research report titled “Enterprise Performance Management: Not That Popular But Still Bloody Relevant” dated February 22, 2017, ?As new technologies make their way into the enterprise world, a core fact remains: organizations still have basic business problems to solve, including budget and sales planning, and financial consolidation and reporting.”
-The author of this report Jorge Garcia points that financial reporting, performance monitoring, and strategy planning are still crucial for any business when it comes to improving its performance and operational efficiency.
+According to the research report titled ?Enterprise Performance Management: Not That Popular But Still Bloody Relevant? dated February 22, 2017, ?As new technologies make their way into the enterprise world, a core fact remains: organizations still have basic business problems to solve, including budget and sales planning, and financial consolidation and reporting.??
+The author of this report Jorge Garcia points that financial reporting, performance monitoring, and strategic planning are still crucial for any business when it comes to improving its performance and operational efficiency.

-The same view is resonated by Gerri Detweiler, head of market education for Nav when she observes that demand for more knowledge around how to help clients manage and build their business credit is huge.
-According to Gerri, understanding business credit and financing is often complicated and time-consuming and accounting professionals are hungry for information on how to make that process easier.
+Gerri Detweiler, head of market education for Nav, observes that demand for more knowledge around how to help clients manage and build their business credit is huge, understanding business credit and financing is often complicated and time-consuming, and accounting professionals are hungry for information on how to make that process easier.
 In the same article by Kali Geldis, Sue Bosevich is quoted as saying, ?There is software that helps to manage client work internally and to ensure that deadlines are not missed.?
-He stresses on using apps like Skype for face-to-face meeting with clients.
+He stresses on using apps like Skype for a face-to-face meeting with clients.

 As part of tax reforms,?GST?or goods and services tax is implemented in India starting July 2017 changing the way how taxes are levied and existing accountants need to brush up their know-how on GST to stay relevant with the changing times.